Behavioral Health Technician Job Description

 Providing emotional support to patients

-Overall, employment opportunities in the healthcare industry continue to increase, and the need for qualified behavioral health and psychiatric technicians reflects this trend.
-With nearly 9,000 new jobs posted in the last year alone (and 24.58% projected growth in the next 10 years), you can expect no shortage of opportunity after you complete your training and earn your certifications.
+Overall, employment opportunities in the healthcare industry continue to increase, and the need for qualified behavioral health technicians reflects this trend.
+With nearly 15,000 new jobs projected each year for the next ten years, you can expect no shortage of opportunity after you complete your training and earn your certifications.